Hazel-Li/hazel-li.github.io/_posts/2019-09-15-Graduate-University-Recommendation-System.md

 author: yitingli
 externalLink: false
 ---
-# Graduate University Recommendation System
+# Context

-This is a <span style="color:blue">data mining</span> project based on a forum called *Gradcafe*
+This is a Data Mining project based on a forum called <a href="https://www.thegradcafe.com/">Gradcafe</a>.

 ## A shallow dive into our dataset